astronomer/docs/astro/configure-deployment-resources.md

     - Click **Delete** next to the email you want to delete.
     - Click **Yes, Continue**.

 In addition to alert emails for your Deployments, Astronomer recommends subscribing to the [Astro status page](https://status.astronomer.io).
-When you subscribe, you get alerted to system-wide incidents by email in real time.
+When you subscribe, you'll receive email notifications about system-wide incidents in real time.

 ## Delete a Deployment